Book Talk: Rebels with a Cause

 NIOBE WAY

-Professor of Developmental Psychology at NYU, the founder of the Project for the Advancement of Our Common Humanity (PACH; pach.org), creative advisor of agapi, and the Principal Investigator on the Listening Project.
+Dr. Way is Professor of Developmental Psychology at NYU, the founder of the Project for the Advancement of Our Common Humanity (PACH; pach.org), creative advisor of agapi, and the Principal Investigator on the Listening Project.
 She is the author of Rebels with a Cause: Reimagining Boys, Ourselves, and Our Culture.
 She was the President of the Society for Research on Adolescence (SRA), received her B.A. from U.C.
 Berkeley, her doctorate from the Graduate School of Education at Harvard University, and was a National Institute of Mental Health postdoctoral fellow at Yale University in the psychology department.

 CAROL GILLIGAN